hai-vr/documentation/docs/research/other/collision-effects.md

 However, the whole idea went out of control and I ended up building an analogue of throwable and breakable objects.

 Below is a random assortment of things I have learned while building this system.
+Some items may be specific to the <HaiTag requiresVRChat={true} short={true} /> platform and may not be relevant to other social VR apps and other games.

 ## Avoiding Continuous Speculative for important collisions